andyroiiid/voxel-game-binaries/README.md

 TODO: fix fmod & freetype license problems

+# Playthrough video (YouTube)

+You can watch a sample playthrough of the game [here](https://youtu.be/lNVkgavvEAs) on YouTube.

 # Download and instructions for the latest version

 You can download the whole repository [here](https://github.com/andyroiiid/voxel-game-binaries/archive/master.zip).